 \subsection{General undirected graphical models}

 For generalizing the result of decomposable graphs to general undirected graphs, consider constructing a decomposable graph from a given undirected graph by adding edges.
-The resulting graph is called a {\it triangulation} of the input graph \cite{heggernes}.
+The resulting graph is called a \textit{triangulation} of the input graph \cite{heggernes}.
 A triangulation $G'$ of $G$ is minimal if there is no triangulation $G''$ of $G$ such that $E(G'') \subset E(G')$.
+From Lemma~2.21 of \cite{lauritzen}, it follows that $G'$ is a minimal triangulation of $G$ if and only if removing any edge in $E(G')\setminus E(G)$ from $G'$ makes the resulting graph non-decomposable.
 In general, there are many minimal triangulations of a graph.
-As for separations of an input graph and a minimal triangulation, the following lemma holds. \begin{lem} For every undirected graph $H$ and a triplet $\tri{A}{B}{C} \in \mathcal{M}_H$, there exists a minimal triangulation $H'$ of $H$ such that $\tri{A}{B}{C} \in \mathcal{M}_{H'}$. \end{lem} \begin{proof} It suffices to show the existence of a triangulation $H'$ such that $\tri{A}{B}{C} \in \mathcal{M}_{H'}$.
-In fact, if $H'$ is not minimal, we can obtain a minimal triangulation by removing edges from $H'$, because removing edges does not destroy the relation $A \indep B \, | \, C$.
+In the following, we denote the set of all minimal triangulations of $G$ by $\mathfrak{T}(G)$.
+As for separations of an input graph and a minimal triangulation, the following lemma holds. \begin{lem} For every undirected graph $H$ and a triplet $\langle A, B \, | \, C \rangle \in \mathcal{M}_H$, there exists a minimal triangulation $H'$ of $H$ such that $\langle A, B \, | \, C \rangle \in\mathcal{M}_{H'}$. \end{lem} \begin{pf} It suffices to show the existence of a triangulation $H'$ such that $\langle A, B \, | \, C \rangle \in\mathcal{M}_{H'}$.
+In fact, if $H'$ is not minimal, we can obtain a minimal triangulation by removing edges from $H'$, because removing edges does not destroy the relation $A \indep B \,|\, C$.

-We construct a desired triangulation as follows (see \reffig{ug_construction}).
-Let $N = A' \cup B' \cup C' \cup D'$ be a partition of the vertex set such that
+We construct a desired triangulation as follows (see Figure~\ref{fig:ug_construction}).
+Let $N = A' \cup B' \cup C'$ be a partition of the vertex set such that